enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 Rotate an expiring auth token mid-connection without reconnecting.

 <!--
-- Here's the use case that makes persist genuinely useful.
+- Here's the use case that makes the persist option genuinely useful.
 - Client connects, sends connection_init with a short-lived token.
 We store it.
 - Some operations happen.
 The token is about to expire.
 - The client sends the next subscribe message with a new token in extensions.headers.